 The assumptions of a real bond and an exogenous process for its real return jointly imply that we can solve for equilibrium output without any reference to the supply side of the model and, hence, independently of the specific form of the Phillips curve.
-In section 6 we bring back (7) into the analysis when studying the consequences of endogenizing monetary policy, for which purpose we assume a simple Taylor-type rule for the nominal rate while allowing for nominal bonds.
+In Section VI, we bring back (eq.
+[7]) into the analysis when studying the consequences of endogenizing monetary policy, for which purpose we assume a simple Taylortype rule for the nominal rate while allowing also for nominal bonds.

-2.4 Calibration and Solution Method
+D. Baseline Calibration and Solution Method

-The baseline calibration of our economy is summarized in Table 1.
+The baseline calibration of our economy is summarized in table 1.
 Each period is assumed to correspond to a quarter.
 We set the coefficient of risk aversion $\sigma = 1$, which corresponds to log utility, and the (inverse) Frisch elasticity of substitution $\varphi = 1$.
-In addition, we set the average wage markup $\mathcal{M}w = 1.10$, the elasticity of substitution among good varieties $\epsilon = 11$, which implies an average price markup of $\mathcal{M} = 1.10$, and the price adjustment cost parameter ξ so that the resulting slope of the Phillips Curve is $\kappa = 0.10$, in line with available estimates.
-Finally, we assume $\vartheta = 0.5$, implying that half of aggregate profits are distributed to households in proportion to their idiosyncratic labor productivity, though we consider alternative settings below.
+In addition, we set the average wage markup $\mathcal{M}w = 1.10$, the elasticity of substitution among good varieties $\epsilon = 11$, which implies an average price markup of $\mathcal{M} = 1.10$, and